Introduction

 Locks and changing rooms are not clean rooms, but critical transition zones.
 Your task is to minimize the transfer of particles from the environment into the clean room.

-Conclusion: Air exchange rate is a design parameter — not a certification value
+Conclusion: Air exchange rate is a design parameter, not a certification value

 Unsure what air exchange rate your process requires?
-We help with the design — specifically, without overengineering.
+We help with the design, specifically and without overengineering.

 Source citations

-- DIN EN ISO 14644-3:2019 — Clean rooms and associated clean room areas.
+- DIN EN ISO 14644-3:2019. clean rooms and associated clean room areas.
 Part 3: Test methods.
 Beuth Verlag, Berlin.
-(Includes 0.45 m/s ± 20% guideline for unidirectional flow.)
+(Includes guideline value 0.45 m/s ± 20% for unidirectional flow, measured 150 to 300 mm below filter surface.)

-- VDI 2083 Part 1 — Clean room technology: Air particle purity classes.
+- VDI 2083 Part 1.
+Clean room technology: Air particle purity classes.
 Association of German Engineers, Düsseldorf.
 (National supplement to ISO 14644-1 with industry-specific notes for microelectronics and photonics.)

 .webp)